harry0957-oss/theft/README.md

 # Financial Tracker

-This Streamlit application lets you import multiple bank statement CSV files, categorise your transactions, and analyse spending over custom date ranges or payday cycles.
+This Flask application lets you import one or more bank statement CSV files, filter transactions by type (for example, `BGC` fo r salary payments or `FPI` for standing orders), and review income/spending totals directly in the browser.

 ## Features

-- Upload any number of CSV statements that share the following columns: `Transaction Date`, `Transaction Type`, `Sort Code`, `Account Number`, `Transaction Description`, `Debit Amount`, `Credit Amount`, and `Balance`.
+- Upload any number of CSV statements that share the following columns: `Transaction Date`, `Transaction Type`, `Sort Code`, `Ac count Number`, `Transaction Description`, `Debit Amount`, `Credit Amount`, and `Balance`.
-- Delete previously imported files to remove their transactions from the analysis.
-- Bulk or individually categorise transactions with custom categories.
-- Filter by date range and category to review spending and income.
-- Visualise category totals and daily debit/credit trends.
-- Review a payday cycle (payday to the day before the next payday) to assess monthly financial health.
+- See a running table of all imported transactions and the original file each row came from.
+- Filter by transaction type to focus on deposits such as BGC salary payments or FPI transfers.
+- View instant totals for money received, money spent, and the resulting net figure for the filtered data.
+- Clear imported data at any time without restarting the server.

 ## Getting started